fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Send-ServiceFabricReplicaHealthReport.md

 The health report contains information about the health property **DiskUsage** in an Error health state, with infinite TTL.
 This command also gives a description of the error.

-### Example 2: Report Warning health report on a stateless service instance valid for specified with set TTL and remove it when it expiresvalid for specified
+### Example 2: Report Warning health report on a stateless service instance valid for the specified TTL and remove it when it expires
 ```
 PS C:\>Send-ServiceFabricReplicaHealthReport -PartitionId 1a151ac7-9c25-4528-81fc-4c6bb9909394 -InstanceId 130464806670632403 -SourceId "MyWatchdog" -HealthProperty "Resources" -HealthState Warning -Description "Access to resources is temporarily disabled" -TimeToLiveSec 10 -RemoveWhenExpired
 ```